Patient information: Antithyroid drugs (Beyond the Basics)

 MONITORING THYROID HORMONES DURING TREATMENT

 During treatment, your blood thyroid hormone levels will be monitored periodically.
-Antithyroid drugs typically reduce levels of both T3 and T4, but levels of T3 may take longer to return to normal.
-TSH levels usually take the longest to return to normal.
+Antithyroid drugs typically reduce levels of both triiodothyronine (T3) and thyroxine (T4), but levels of T3 may take longer to return to normal.
+Thyroid-stimulating hormone (TSH) levels usually take the longest to return to normal.

 About 30 percent of people who take an antithyroid drug for one to two years will have prolonged remission of Graves' disease.
 It is not known if the antithyroid drug plays an active role in this remission or if it simply controls thyroid hormone levels until Graves' disease resolves on its own.